Ascendara/docs/developer/build-from-source.md

 To preview the application in development mode:

 1. Open the project directory in Visual Studio Code or a terminal.
-2. In `electron/app.js`, ensure the `isDev` variable is set to `true`.
-3. Start the development server:
+2. Start the development server:

 ```bash
 npm run start